 Books for Kids

-These readings explore gender identity and expression in a way that kids can understand and relate to.
+These readings explore gender identity and expression in a way that kids may understand and relate to.
 Books can be purchased online from national and local retailers, such as Two Rivers Books and Powell's Books.

 2010.
 Cheryl Kilodavis

 Dyson loves pink, sparkly things.
 Sometimes he wears dresses.
 Sometimes he wears jeans.
 He likes to wear his princess tiara, even when climbing trees.
 He’s a Princess Boy.

 Jacob loves playing dress-up, when he can be anything he wants to be.
 Some kids at school say he can't wear "girl" clothes, but Jacob wants to wear a dress to school.
 Can he convince his parents to let him wear what he wants?
 This heartwarming story speaks to the unique challenges faced by boys who don't identify with traditional gender roles.

 GENDER NOW is meant to provide reflection and support unity by showing multiple genders standing together.
 It is a specific opportunity to create balance and awareness by including gender expressions that are under-represented in our current culture.

 Introducing Teddy introduces the youngest readers to understanding gender identity and transition in an accessible and heart-warming story about being true to yourself and being a good friend.

 "Meet Polkadot," is an accessible story of a non-binary, transgender child navigating a gender restrictive world.